-- 1. If the incumbent Commissioner will continue in office, the effective date of the retirement or resignation.
-The date should be acceptable to the Commission and the Commissioner, should provide a reasonable time to search for a successor, and should be sufficiently in the future to permit orientation of the new Commissioner and an orderly transition. - 2.
-If the incumbent Commissioner continues in office, whether there should be a change in the authority, duties, and responsibilities of the office. - 3.
-The extent to which the Committee wishes to call upon the incumbent Commissioner and other staff members to assist the Committee during the transition to an interim or permanent Commissioner.
+1. If the incumbent Commissioner will continue in office, the effective date of the retirement or resignation.
+The date should be acceptable to the Commission and the Commissioner, should provide a reasonable time to search for a successor, and should be sufficiently in the future to permit orientation of the new Commissioner and an orderly transition.

-- 4. Whether an interim Commissioner will be required and, if so, the date upon which the person should assume office. - 5.
+- 2. If the incumbent Commissioner continues in office, whether there should be a change in the authority, duties, and responsibilities of the office. - 3.
+The extent to which the Committee wishes to call upon the incumbent Commissioner and other staff members to assist the Committee during the transition to an interim or permanent Commissioner. - 4.
+Whether an interim Commissioner will be required and, if so, the date upon which the person should assume office. - 5.
 The identification of possible candidates for interim Commissioner and procedures for the selection of an interim Commissioner.
 The job description of the Deputy Commissioner specifies that he or she may exercise the powers and prerogatives of the Commissioner during the Commissioner's absence or inability to act. - 6.
 Whether a search should be undertaken and, if so, how broad the search should be. - 7.
 If a search is to be undertaken, whether to engage a consultant or search firm to assist the Committee with the search, and, if so, engaging the consultant or firm in accordance with State procurement requirements. - 8.
 The Committee should also determine the specifics of the application process such as the deadline for applications, the confidentiality of its proceedings, procedures for identifying and interviewing candidates, whether to do background checks, procedures for narrowing the list of candidates, for checking references and for final interviews, whether final interviews should be conducted by the full Commission, and procedures for making an offer of employment.

 Interim Commissioner.
 If the Committee determines that the appointment of an Interim Commissioner is necessary or advisable, the Chair of the Commission shall call for a meeting of the Commission to consider the matter.
 Any person appointed by the Commission as Interim Commissioner shall have the full authority for decision-making and independent action as the incumbent Commissioner.
-The Interim Commissioner shall receive a temporary salary increase to the entry-level salary of the Commissioner position or to 5% above his or her current salary, whichever is greater.
-In no event, however, may the interim Commissioner salary exceed the amount indicated in the Appropriation Act for Department's "Schedule of Exempt Positions".
+The Interim Commissioner shall receive a temporary salary increase to the entry-level salary of the Commissioner position (Schedule Exempt Position Salary Rates Group 5) or to 5% above his or her current salary, whichever is greater.